JetBrains/teamcity-docker-images/custom/README.md

 # Custom TeamCity Agent Images

-The folder includes Dockerfiles available for the creation of customized images of a TeamCity Agent.
+The folder includes Dockerfiles that you can utilize to create custom TeamCity Agent images.

 # 1. .NET SDK